nablang/nablang/doc/nabla/pi-calculus-concurrency.md

     some_chan.retain # additional retain
     some_chan.release

-# channel with limited slots?
+# Channel with limited slots?

 No need, just check size of the channel and decide whether to drop the message.

-# semaphore
+# Semaphore

 Just start same proc several times.

-# about static analysis
+# About static analysis

 It is hard to do so in a dynamic language, but maybe we can make the analysis in some point after all processes are loaded and detect resource exhausion after building channel/process graph.